arielbk/anki-mcp/README.md

 ## 🎯 Features

-- **🎯 Domain-Aware Tools**: 6 high-level tools designed for AI agents (vs. 100+ low-level endpoints)
+- **🎯 Smart Tool Design**: Intuitive, high-level tools designed specifically for AI agents
+- **💬 Natural Conversations**: Talk to Claude about your flashcards like you would a study buddy
-- **💬 Conversational Interface**: Natural language commands through your AI assistant
+- **⚡ Lightning Fast**: Efficient operations that don't bog down your AI assistant
-- **⚡ Context-Efficient**: Minimal prompt clutter while maintaining full functionality
-- **📦 Bulk Operations**: Efficiently manage thousands of cards at once
+- **📦 Bulk Operations**: Update thousands of cards at once with simple commands
-- **📊 Real-time Statistics**: Get insights into your learning progress
+- **📊 Study Insights**: Deep analytics on your learning progress and patterns
-- **🎨 Media Support**: Handle images, audio, and other media in your cards
+- **🎨 Rich Media**: Full support for images, audio, and other media in your cards
-- **🔍 Advanced Querying**: Find cards using Anki's powerful search syntax
+- **🔍 Powerful Search**: Leverage Anki's advanced search syntax through natural language
-- **🔒 Type Safety**: Fully typed API with comprehensive error handling
+- **🔒 Rock Solid**: Fully typed TypeScript with comprehensive error handling
-- **✨ MCP Best Practices**: Follows 2025 Model Context Protocol design guidelines

 ## 🛠 Technical Stack